nikDemyankov/mobile-interview-app/README.md

 2. Setup the react-native development environment.
 You can find instructions below.
 3. Make it run on Android or iOS.
 4. Install mob tool: https://github.com/remotemobprogramming/mob
+5. Make sure that your GitHub account has **two-factor authentication** enabled.
+Otherwise you would not be able to push code.
-5. Look through the source code a bit.
+6. Look through the source code a bit.

 ### Setting up the environment